ConvLab/ConvLab/README.md

 # to evaluate a dialog system consisting of NLU(OneNet), DST(Rule), Policy(Rule), NLG(Template) on the MultiWOZ environment
 $ python run.py demo.json onenet_rule_rule_template eval

+# to see natural language utterances
+$ LOG_LEVEL=NL python run.py demo.json onenet_rule_rule_template eval

+# to see natural language utterances and dialog acts
+$ LOG_LEVEL=ACT python run.py demo.json onenet_rule_rule_template eval

+# to see natural language utterances, dialog acts and state representation
+$ LOG_LEVEL=STATE python run.py demo.json onenet_rule_rule_template eval

 # to train a DQN policy with NLU(OneNet), DST(Rule), NLG(Template) on the MultiWOZ environment
 $ python run.py demo.json onenet_rule_dqn_template train

 # to use the policy trained above
 $ python run.py output/onenet_rule_dqn_template_{timestamp}/onenet_rule_dqn_template_spec.json onenet_rule_dqn_template eval@onenet_rule_dqn_template_t0_s0
 ```

+Note that currently ConvLab can only train the policy component by interacting with a user simulator.
+For other components, ConvLab supports offline supervise learning.
+For example, you can train a NLU model using the local training script as in [OneNet](https://github.com/ConvLab/ConvLab/tree/dev/convlab/modules/nlu/multiwoz/onenet).

 ## Creating a new spec file
 A spec file is used to fully specify experiments including a dialog agent and a user simulator.
 It is a JSON of multiple experiment specs, each containing the keys agent, env, body, meta, search.